Auto Focus: Critical reception

-The film met with a largely positive reception from critics.
 A. O. Scott of The New York Times said the film "gets to you like a low-grade fever, a malaise with no known antidote.
 When it was over, I wasn't sure if I needed a drink, a shower or a lifelong vow of chastity ... there is [a] severe, powerful moralism lurking beneath the film's dispassionate matter-of-factness.
 Mr. Schrader is indifferent to the sinner, but he cannot contain his loathing of the sin, which is not so much sex as the fascination with images ...
 To argue that images can corrupt the flesh and hollow out the soul is, for a filmmaker, an obviously contradictory exercise, but not necessarily a hypocritical one.
 There is plenty of nudity in Auto Focus, but you can always glimpse the abyss behind the undulating bodies, and the director leads you from easy titillation to suffocating dread, pausing only briefly and cautiously to consider the possibility of pleasure."

-Roger Ebert of the Chicago Sun-Times gave the film four stars, calling it "a hypnotic portrait ... pitch-perfect in its decor, music, clothes, cars, language and values ...
+Roger Ebert of the Chicago Sun-Times gave the film four out of four stars, calling it "a hypnotic portrait ... pitch-perfect in its decor, music, clothes, cars, language and values ...
 Greg Kinnear gives a creepy, brilliant performance as a man lacking in all insight ...
 Crane was not a complex man, but that should not blind us to the subtlety and complexity of Kinnear's performance."

 Edward Guthmann of the San Francisco Chronicle called it "a compelling, sympathetic portrait ...
 Kinnear undercuts the seaminess of the Crane story, and shows us a man with more dimension and complexity than his behavior might suggest."

-Peter Travers of Rolling Stone awarded it 3½ out of 4 stars and added, "Schrader, the writer of Taxi Driver and the director of American Gigolo, is a poet of male sexual pathology.
+Peter Travers of Rolling Stone awarded it three and a half out of four stars and added, "Schrader, the writer of Taxi Driver and the director of American Gigolo, is a poet of male sexual pathology.
 Shot through with profane laughs and stinging drama, Auto Focus ranks with his best films."

 Todd McCarthy of Variety called it "one of director Paul Schrader's best films, and like Boogie Nights ranks as a shrewd exposé of recent Hollywood's slimy underside ...
 Schrader directs with a very smooth hand, providing a good-natured and frequently amusing spin to eventually grim material that aptly reflects the protagonist's almost unfailing good humor ...
 Pic overall has an excellent period in Los Angeles feel without getting elaborate about it, and musical contributions by Angelo Badalamenti and a host of pop tunes are tops."